-Day One: 9-10 a.m.
-Arrive at your Bloomington hotel just minutes away from Mall of America.
+9-10 a.m.
+Arrive at your Bloomington hotel just minutes away from Mall of America®.
 Bloomington offers more than 40 hotels with exceptional accommodations to suit every visitor’s needs.
 With a complimentary shuttle offered to the Mall, grandparents arrive at the world’s premiere retail and entertainment complex with their grandchildren for a memory-filled day of entertainment, adventure, pampering, dining, constructing and shopping.

 To keep the excitement going inside the Mall, stop into the other must-see attractions.
-The LEGO Store lets kids play with the latest and greatest in Lego products, SEA LIFE® Minnesota Aquarium gets the grandkids face-to-face with sharks and other sea creatures, Moose Mountain Adventure Golf entices kids to challenge their grandparents on the mini golf course, and colors come alive at Crayola Experience, where the young ones can name and wrap their own crayon or star in a coloring book page.
+The LEGO Store lets kids play with the latest and greatest in Lego products, SEA LIFE at Mall of America gets the grandkids face-to-face with sharks and other sea creatures, Moose Mountain Adventure Golf entices kids to challenge their grandparents on the mini golf course, and colors come alive at Crayola Experience, where the young ones can name and wrap their own crayon or star in a coloring book page.

 5-7 p.m.
 After all of the excitement around the Mall, enjoy a bite to eat at one of the 50-plus restaurants located on the third and fourth floors.
-Kid-friendly favorites include Twin City Grill, Hard Rock Cafe, and Rainforest Cafe.
+Kid-friendly favorites include Twin City Grill, Sugar Factory, and Rainforest Cafe.

-Day Two: 10 a.m.-2 p.m.
+10 a.m.-2 p.m.
 Start your day by grabbing a seat on The Fit Tourist biking tour.
 Tour routes include downtown Minneapolis, the Chain of Lakes, and the Mississippi River.
-Take in the Twin Cities’ history and famous spots including Longfellow’s legendary Minnehaha Falls, the University of Minnesota campus, and Target Field, home of the Minnesota Twins.
+Take in the Twin Cities’ history and famous spots, including Longfellow’s legendary Minnehaha Falls, the University of Minnesota campus, and Target Field, home of the Minnesota Twins.

 2-5 p.m.
-Once you’re back in Bloomington, head to the brand new SMAAASH USA on the Mall's fourth floor.
-The one-of-a-kind attraction features a dozen virtual reality games, plus sports simulators and an arcade.
-"America's Adrenaline Arena" is SMAAASH's first location in the United States, and is the preferred hangout for many of Minnesota's professional sports teams.
+Once you’re back in Bloomington, head to The Fair on 4 on the Mall's fourth floor.
+The one-of-a-kind attraction features an arcade, go-kart track, and axe throwing.
 For even more fun, head back down to Nickelodeon Universe and take a ride on FlyOver America, a flight simulator that soars over some of the USA's most breathtaking landscapes.

 6-7:30 p.m.
 For a Southern-inspired dinner, hunker down in a cozy booth in the ever-popular Bubba Gump Shrimp Co. and enjoy what Bubba himself prided himself on, SHRIMP!
 But, don’t forget about the dixie-style baby back rib and scrumptious desserts.
 You better watch the movie before arriving for dinner, though, as the wait staff will try to stump you with Forrest Gump movie trivia.